-St. Louis County Library offers adults the opportunity to earn a nationally accredited high school diploma and career certificate online through the Excel Adult High School program.
+St. Louis County Library offers adults the opportunity to earn a nationally accredited high school diploma online through the Excel Adult High School program.

 If you’re interested in sponsoring a scholarship, please contact the St. Louis County Library Foundation.

 To be considered for the program, applicants must successfully complete an online self-assessment and prerequisite course, followed by a scholarship interview.

 The support services team at Excel Adult High School will be with students every step of the way.
 If academic support is needed, students can schedule time for live, unlimited online tutoring.
 They also offer career and college planning, which includes the opportunity to jump-start a college degree by taking up to seven college-level ACE (American Council on Education) courses for free.
 These credits can transfer to many accredited colleges and universities nationwide.Students will be given up to 24 months to complete the program.